chuoivh10/zsass-mixins/README.md

-# Some zsass mixins for your needs
+# Some sass mixins for your needs

 Take what you need!

-### This repository has some zass-mixins for you:
+### This repository has some zsass-mixins for you:

 * [animation](mixins/_animation.scss)
 * [border-radius](mixins/_border-radius.scss)